Speed Racer: The Melange and the X3

 The Melange was a roofless racing car numbered with a "3," driven by Flash Marker.
-When investigating the mysterious car, Speed recalls the name Melange was the name of Napoleon's horse, who saved his life several times in battles.
+When investigating the mysterious car, Speed recalls that the name Melange was the name of Napoleon's horse, who saved his life several times in battles.
 (The name was actually Marengo but became Melange due to an erroneous transliteration from Japanese to English.)
 When Speed recalls his knowledge of French history, a rendition of Jacques-Louis David's painting of Napoleon Crossing the Alps, which depicts Napoleon riding Marengo, is drawn in the episode.
 Pops Racer, however, identified the name "Melange" as a car driven 15 years earlier by a young driver named Flash Marker.
 The Melange's chassis was colored with two shades of purple and had an exposed engine on its hood.
 During the "Race at Danger Pass", the Melange, along with Marker, was finally destroyed in a crash caused by the Three Roses Club.

 Since then, Flash's son, Flash Marker Jr., had plotted revenge on the Three Roses Club by building a car with a sleek, black body marked "X3."
-The car was driven through remote control and a robot dummy was placed in the driver's seat, broadcasting the phrases "Melange still races" and "Melange is alive" to haunt the Three Roses Club.
+The car was driven through remote control, and a robot dummy was placed in the driver's seat, broadcasting the phrases "Melange still races" and "Melange is alive" to haunt the Three Roses Club.
 The X3 was used primarily to deliberately crash into and kill those affiliated with the Three Roses Club, leaving behind a card marked X3 to taunt the remaining members.
 Speed, who had volunteered to help the police, was chasing down the X3 when it narrowly avoided colliding with a train, leaving the robot dummy hanging over the level crossing's boom gate.

 Speed noticed its robot "driver" and brought it back to the police for further investigation.
 Meanwhile, Flash Marker Jr. secretly brought back the damaged car and replaced its body with a replica of the original Melange, placing it over the X3 chassis in his secret underground car factory, to prepare for the next Race at Danger Pass.
 Since it is the same car with the chassis of the Melange, the car can still be controlled remotely.
 While the new Melange is still numbered "3", it has the ability to be changed through remote control to X3, which makes the drivers of the Three Roses Club realize that the "new Melange" is actually the X3.
 The car, controlled by Flash Jr. in his helicopter, was used to fatally crash into two Three Roses drivers before it was destroyed when it lost control and crashed into the final member of the Three Roses Club.

 The first episode has been translated into Armenian, using the Western Armenian dialect.